karthicknethaji/Getting-and-Cleaning-Data/CodeBook.md

 Tidy_Data --> Using sumarise_each function, the mean of each of the variables in Smry_Data are summarized to be represented in Tidy_Data

-RENAME THE COLUMN VARIABLES TO PROVIDE DESCRIPTIVE VARIABLE NAMES String function str_sub is applied over the column names in Tidy dataset to provide descriptive variables.
-Since the names are already explanatory, only the first letter t/f in the existing column names are just ignored.
+RENAME THE COLUMN VARIABLES TO PROVIDE DESCRIPTIVE VARIABLE NAMES
+1) String function str_sub is applied over the column names in Tidy dataset to remove only the first letter t/f in the existing column.
+2) The function braces () are removed then.
+3) Later column names are converted to lower case to indicate the descriptive variable names.

 Finally, the data from Tidy_Data dataset is exported to a flat file using write.table.